daskol/typst-templates/jmlr/README.md

 - JMLR example paper is not not representative.

-- Leading in author affilations in in the original template is varying.
+- Leading in author affiliations in in the original template is varying.

 - There is no bibliography CSL-style.
 The closest one is `bristol-university-press`.

-- Another issue is related to Typst's inablity to produce colored annotation.
+- Another issue is related to Typst's inability to produce colored annotation.
-  In order to mitigte the issue, we add a script which modifies annotations and make them colored.
+  In order to mitigate the issue, we add a script which modifies annotations and make them colored.

   ```shell